 Most traditional tux shops ask you to pick up your tuxedo a few days before your event and return it the next day.
 Maybe it’s just me, but if I’ve been wearing a tuxedo all night, I want to sleep in—without worrying about late return fees upping the cost.
 Plus, what happens if that day-before tuxedo doesn’t fit?

-We deliver your tuxedo two weeks before your event.
-I’m no math whiz, but that’s like 14 entire days early.
+We deliver your tuxedo a full 10 days before your event.
 That leaves plenty of time to try it on and get the fit exactly right (if it’s not already perfect).
 Once the party’s over, you have three days to send everything back to us using the included, prepaid return shipping label.
 You can even have it picked up.

 Learn more about how our tux rentals work here.